 All species (and ecosystems) possess an evolved but variable level of resilience: that is, a capacity to recover naturally from external stresses or shocks as long as those stresses are similar in type and degree to those previously experienced during the evolution of the species.
 This means that where human-induced impacts are low (or where sufficient time frames and nearby populations exist for effective recolonisation) recovery may be able to occur without assistance, but in sites of somewhat higher impact, at least some intervention is likely to be needed to initiate recovery.
-Where impacts are substantially higher or sufficient recovery time or populations are not available, correspondingly higher levels of restoration inputs and interventions are likely to be needed (see Figure 1).
-These may include remediation of the physical and chemical properties of the site, supplementing populations or reintroducing missing species or ecological processes.
-At extremely damaged sites, intransigent barriers to recovery may occur, in which case adaptive management and/or active research will be needed to identify specific solutions for restoration.
+Where impacts are substantially higher or sufficient recovery time or populations are not available, correspondingly higher levels of restoration inputs and interventions are likely to be needed.
+These may include remediation of the physical and chemical properties of the site, supplementing populations, or returning missing species or ecological processes through revegetation and captive breeding and/or reintroduction of fauna.
+At extremely damaged sites, or for highly threatened plant and animal species, intransigent barriers to recovery may occur, in which case adaptive management and/or active research will be needed to identify specific solutions for restoration.

-Skillful assessment of capacity for natural recovery should be done prior to prescribing whether regeneration-based or reconstruction-based approaches are needed (Box 2).
+Skillful assessment of capacity for natural recovery should be done prior to prescribing whether regeneration-based or reintroduction-based approaches are needed (Box 2 and Figure 1).
 This is essential to optimise success but is also important to assist prioritisation.
 That is, variation in the resilience of sites (and the higher cost of assisting recovery where the potential is lower) highlights the strategic advantage that can be gained by investing scarce resources into areas where resilience and potential for connectivity is higher.